About

 2) Register your organization in eRA Commons

-3) Detailed guidance on how to prepare proposals is provided in the federal funding opportunity.
-This document should be read carefully to ensure that proposals meet eligibility requirements and are complete upon submission.
+3) Detailed guidance on how to prepare proposals in the Notice of Funding Opportunity.
+Read this document carefully to ensure that proposals meet eligibility requirements and are complete upon submission.
 Complete instructions for preparing and submitting proposals are also available through Grants.gov.

-Only submit your proposal by mail if you have extenuating circumstances and are unable to submit it online.
+Submit your proposal by mail only if you have extenuating circumstances and are unable to submit it online.
 Note: please contact the Prescott Grant Program Manager prior to mail submissions so that we can ensure someone will be able to receive the mailed submission in our offices.
 The address for mail submissions is:

 Arthur Wong